 Sleek and streamlined, these durable chopsticks are as stylish as they are smart and functional.
 It has a grooved upper half beneath an attractive rust-resistant band for a comfortable grip, combined with a soft-edged square body.
 The lower portion, meanwhile, features frost-textured tips to better grab food.
 And at 9.5 inches long, they’re under the upper limit of length for average-sized hands, perfect for most users.

 What gives these chopsticks the edge?
-They're paint- and coating-free, and they're made from fiberglass, a non-toxic, durable material that can safely withstand dishwasher-safe temperatures of up to 356 degrees Fahrenheit without melting, bending, or cracking.
+They're paint- and coating-free, and made from fiberglass, a durable material that can safely withstand dishwasher-safe temperatures of up to 356 degrees without melting, bending, or cracking.
 Goldenage takes this up a notch with certification for worldwide food-contact safety standards, a promise many cheaper suppliers don’t make.
 Goldenage offers a two-year warranty on this set.

 Length: 9.5 inches | Material: Fiberglass | Number of Pairs: 5

 What We Like: Fiberglass construction, non-slip tips, great price, won't warp

 What We Don't Like: Accent design may feel dated